 A history of the Brno centre

-A dental surgery served as the first “centre”, then a small group of Diamond Way Buddhist practitioners, in Brno from 1996.
+From 1996 a dental office served as the first “centre” for a small group of Diamond Way Buddhist practitioners in Brno.
 In 1998, Lama Ole Nydahl held his first lecture in Brno and some of the people who took refuge became the first members of the Brno Sangha.
-One year later, regular meditation sessions still took place in unsuitable rooms of a massaging and healing saloon – until the moment when a former kindergarten appeared in sight.
+One year later, regular meditation sessions still took place in unsuitable premises of a massage and healing parlor, until a former kindergarten appeared in sight.

-Kindergartens are designed to become perfect Buddhist centres as they have all facilities including a big main room – the would-be Gompa.
-Before we moved into the new house, Lama Ole saw some pictures of the building and immediately said: “Ask for its price!”
+Kindergartens are designed to become perfect Buddhist centres as they have all facilities including a big main room – the would-be Gompa (meditation room).
+Before we moved into the new house, Lama Ole had seen some pictures of the building and immediately said: “Ask for its price!”
 Thus, the story of the Brno Buddhist centre started in autumn 1999.

 At the beginning of 2000, the 17th Karmapa Thaye Dorje visited Europe for the first time and the Brno Sangha set out in several buses to meet him in Düsseldorf, just after the New Year’s Eve party.
 These travels by hired buses to Lama Ole’s lectures or initiations became a popular tradition.
-Immediately after the Great Seal course in Těnovice in 2000 we organized the second Lama Ole’s lecture in Brno with also Hannah and Tomek present.
+Immediately after the Great Seal course in Těnovice in 2000 we organized the second Lama Ole’s lecture in Brno.
+Lama Ole came with his wife Hannah, and with Tomek Lehnert.
 The lecture was attended by approximately 700 people and it actually was our first attempt at organizing such an event – thus, we only started tying knots on the strings and printing the Refuge cards during the lecture.
 Lama Ole also inaugurated the Gompa in our centre at that time.

-As the centre already had enough permanent members its activities also grew.
-In 2000, the publishing activities were transferred to Brno; our publishing house (“Bily destnik” or White Umbrella in English) was established and we started to publish books by Lama Ole Nydahl and the Czech “Buddhism Today” magazine.
-At the beginning, mainly Polish travelling teachers used to visit Brno, with whom we meditated a lot during the day and had a lot of fun during the night at our parties in the house or at the fire in the garden.
+As the centre already had enough permanent members, its activities also grew.
+In 2000, the publishing activities were transferred to Brno; our publishing house (“Bílý deštník” or White Umbrella in English) was established and we started to publish Lama Ole’s books and the Czech “Buddhism Today” magazine.
+At the beginning, mainly Polish travelling teachers used to visit Brno, with whom we meditated a lot during the day and had a lot of fun during the night at our parties in the house or by the fire in the garden.

-We were among the first Czech centres that started to do the ten-minute lectures and, finally, they became very popular.
-Today we even have three travelling teachers in Brno.
+We were among the first Czech centres that started to do the ten-minute lectures before common meditation, and, finally, they became very popular.
 The centre was developing fast.
 Initially, the Gompa was only full during our common meditation sessions, mainly on Mondays and during meditation weekends.
 Today, the centre is busy and almost full every day.
-People come to do their Preliminary practices; Monday introductory lectures are sometimes attended by 100 people – both from the Sangha and the public!
+People come to do their Preliminary practices (Ngöndro), and introductory lectures are sometimes attended by 100 people – both from the Sangha and the public.
 However, nobody misses the old quiet days of a small Buddhist group.
 The formerly student and predominantly male group of practitioners gradually developed into a Sangha of people of varied ages and both sexes, while the number of families with children also started to increase.

-This enormous development and interest in lay Diamond Way Buddhism was present in the entire Czechia, and today, Brno – with its almost two hundred members – is one of the biggest of 55 Czech centres and groups.
-We organized an Open Day several times – for our neighbours as well as for the authorities and journalists.
-In 2007, we organized an exhibition called “Mind is Like Space” in the Moravian Library, providing information on Buddhism and the history of the Diamond Way, and displaying photographs from Buddhist places of the East and from the courses held in the West.
+This enormous development and interest in lay Diamond Way Buddhism was present in the entire Czech Republic, and today, Brno – with its almost one hundred members – is one of the biggest of twenty-three Czech centres.
+We organized an Open Day several times – for our neighbors as well as for the authorities and journalists.
+In 2006, we organized an exhibition called “Mind is Like Space” in the Moravian Library in Brno, providing information on Buddhism and the history of the Diamond Way, and displaying photographs from Buddhist places of the East and from the courses held in the West.

-It has become a good tradition that we also support other projects.
-Every year, we run the Buddha Bar at big summer courses in Těnovice, while the profit is always donated to one of the current projects.
-Brno centre organizes a Christmas fancy-dress party every ear, which is at the same time an unofficial meeting of all Czech centres.
-From the very beginning we have supported the Triangle Project – the co-operation of Czech, Polish, and German Buddhists, the predecessor of the Europe Center project.
+It has become a nice tradition that we also support other projects.
+Every year, we participate in organizing the big summer course in Těnovice, while the profit is always donated to one of the current projects.
+From the very beginning we have supported the Triangle Project – the co-operation of Czech, Polish and German Buddhists, the predecessor of the Europe Center project.
 We have also established a special relationship with Vienna centre friends and we sometimes organize meditation weekends together.
 Once we also joined the Sangha Bus Tour on the route Vienna – Bratislava – Brno – Těnovice -Vienna.
 Within the tour, we organized a party and an auction to support the purchase of the Europe Center.
 The moderator eventually auctioned off even the trousers he was wearing.
 Brno centre contributed a total amount of EUR 72,000 for EC.

-During his further visits, Lama Ole Nydahl was presented with our reconstruction plan, various drafts and designs of our future centre, as the house became too small as for the number of visitors.
+During his further visits, Lama Ole Nydahl was presented with our reconstruction plan, various drafts and designs of our future centre, as the house became too small for such huge number of visitors.
 Gradually, we developed an idea of building a new house at the place of the old one.
 The new centre would include a big meditation room – Gompa, a library hosting different Buddhist texts, several rooms for local practitioners, visitors, or teachers, a large lounge with a kitchen and bar, an office for project work, and a babysitting room.
-During realization of this project, we functioned in a temporary centre, which provided sufficient space for all our activities.
-We moved to our new centre in Trtilkova in January 2011.
+During realization of this project, we functioned in a temporary centre at Špitálka Street, which provided sufficient space for all our activities.
+We moved to our new centre in Trtílkova Street in January 2011.